SINTEF-9012/madt-mlagents/README.md

 - generate cypher queries
 - question not concerning the database (as general purpose AI do)

-The problems encountered with code-executor conversation are:
+Encountered prompt problems:
-- if coder does not use a proper markdown format or if it does not separate two different queries an error will be trhown.
+- if coder does not use a proper markdown format and if it does not separate two different queries an error will be trhown.
-- if coder does not have the schema of the database, the query will probably fail because of some relation/node's name that does not exist
+- if coder does not have the schema of the database and it tries to run the query it will probably fail due to some non existing relationships/nodes.
-- if the rules for termination are given in the general rules of the prompt, the coder will answer with the query, explains result but terminate without passing it to the executor
+- if the rules for termination are given in the general rules in the prompt, the coder will terminate without passing the query to the executor
-- Giving advice on how to write the query seems to be in contrast with not writing it.
-Sometimes tries to generate it without controlling the schema and sometimes it will simply generate a text using the precious knowledge.
+- Giving advices on how to write the query seems to generate without controlling the schema.
+Sometimes the llm will only generate a simple text using previous knowledge.

-A future work should be how performace changes between the two systems and if a RAG can perform better than a single agent.
+A future work will be adding more tools and agents.